 President & CEO

-Michael Smith is the President and CEO of Charlotte Center City Partners, an organization which envisions and implements strategies and actions to drive the economic, social and cultural development of Charlotte’s Center City.
+Michael J. Smith is the President and CEO of Charlotte Center City Partners, an organization that envisions and implements strategies and actions to drive the economic, social and cultural development of Charlotte’s Center City.
 Smith’s background blends corporate and non-profit experience.

-Since 2005, Smith has been the driving force behind a number of city-changing initiatives, creating and helping shape initiatives that have changed the landscape for the Charlotte in sustainability, economic development, urban neighborhoods, transit and hospitality.
-Over the last couple decades, Charlotte’s urban core has been transformed into a major destination, a thriving neighborhood, and expanded as Charlotte’s major employment center.
-Today, Center City sees 18-million visitors a year, has more than 27,000 residents and 113,500 employees.
+Since 2005, Smith has been the driving force behind a number of city-changing initiatives, creating and helping shape initiatives that have changed the landscape for the Charlotte in sustainability, economic development, urban neighborhoods, homelessness, transit and hospitality.
+Over the last couple of decades, Charlotte’s urban core has been transformed into a major destination, become a thriving neighborhood and expanded as the Charlotte region’s major employment center.
+Today, Center City sees 18 million visitors a year and has more than 32,000 residents and 116,000 employees.

-Smith serves as immediate past Chairman of the Board of Directors for the International Downtown Association.
-He also serves on a number of regional Boards including Boy Scouts of America Mecklenburg Council, Belk College of Business at UNC Charlotte, the Hospitality and Tourism Alliance, and the Charlotte Chamber of Commerce.
+Smith is immediate past Chairman of the Board of Directors for the International Downtown Association.
+He also serves on a number of regional Boards including Boy Scouts of America Mecklenburg County Council, Belk College of Business at UNC Charlotte, Charlotte Sports Foundation, Fletcher School, the Hospitality and Tourism Alliance and the Charlotte Regional Business Alliance.
 He is very active with the St. Peter’s Catholic Parish.

-Originally from Greensboro, North Carolina, he has resided in Charlotte since 1998 with his wife, Kathleen, and their 3 children.
+He was raised in Greensboro, North Carolina, and has resided in Charlotte since 1998 with his wife, Kathleen, and their three children.